ravirasadiya/docs/docs/architecture/components/validator.md

 ## Option 2.
 SSV

-ssv.network is a fully decentralized, open-source ETH staking network, based on Secret Shared Validator (SSV) technology, which enables the distributed operation of an Ethereum validator.
+ssv.network is a fully decentralized, open-source PLS staking network, based on Secret Shared Validator (SSV) technology, which enables the distributed operation of an Ethereum validator.
 The SSV protocol splits a validator key into multiple KeyShares and distributes them to non-trusting nodes run by operators.
 The nodes execute the validator's duties under a consensus mechanism providing fault tolerance, increased security, and decentralized risk for stakers.

 More details on SSV portal: https://ssv.network/